The Ioto web server is a fast, compact web server designed for management web applications and serving device data.

 Ioto includes an integrated JSON parser, query engine and persistency to enable it to respond to HTTP requests with JSON payloads and remit responses in JSON.

-Ioto includes a fully working sample single page application called Kickstart.
+Ioto has a fully working sample single page application called [Kickstart].
 This is a VueJS application that serves a sample device application from Ioto.